The 6 Best Energy Gels for Runners

 Best for: a big burst of energy

 SIS gels come in fruity flavors and go down smooth.
 They aren’t overly sweet, are easy to swallow, and don’t cause stomach upset.
-Runners, including myself, had a big energy boost about 10 minutes after taking them, though this can vary.
+Runners, including myself, have a big energy boost about 10 minutes after taking them, though this can vary.
 The first time I took it, the burst almost took me by surprise.
-I was running much faster with less effort and felt a bit light-headed.
+I was running much faster with less effort.

 • The packet is large and it takes effort to drink.
 You have to basically sip it out of the container.